GiGGioSo/paper-rider/README.md

 # Paper Rider
 Paper Rider is a simple sidescroller game.

+## WARNING
+**This readme, as of now, is pretty outdated.
+It'll be updated when I reach a stable point in the development.**

 ## Mechanics
 The main goal is to reach the end of the level by piloting a paper plane through various obstacles.